Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Methods

 Regular Shuffling data at various prospective accelerations were acquired to determine how much acceleration can be achieved.
 Wave-Shuffling data at different prospective accelerations were also acquired at 17 cycles with a $G_{\max}$ of 8 mT/m to match the wave parameters used in prior work for Standard Wave MPRAGE \cite{polak2019highly}.
 Finally, to push $G_{\max}$ of the wave-encoding to the maximum value while keeping the same TI, Wave-Shuffling data at various prospective accelerations were acquired at 5 cycles with a $G_{\max}$ of 27 mT/m.
 To verify the efficacy of the Wave-Shuffling model in mitigating Signal Mixing artifacts (see the \nameref{sec:waveparamopt} sub-section), Standard Wave MPRAGE data were acquired at 17 cycles with a $G_{\max}$ of 8 mT/m (to match prior work \cite{polak2019highly}) and at 5 cycles with $G_{\max}$ of 27 mT/m (to demonstrate the Signal Mixing artifacts).

 \tab For each acquisition listed in Table \ref{tbl:params}, the Bloch equation was used to simulate signal evolutions across the echo train during the inversion recovery of MPRAGE using the acquisition parameters described in the \nameref{sec:tpsfmethod} sub-section with the appropriate echo-spacing.
-For these signal evolution, a rank two subspace was estimated using the SVD.

-\tab All reconstructions were allowed to run for 200 FISTA iterations.
+\tab All reconstructions were allowed to run for 500 FISTA\cite{beck2009fast} iterations.